-Live streaming continues to be a big part of my life.
+As we look to the end of the pandemic I’m happy with the prospect of traveling again for business and pleasure.
+However, live streaming will still be a big part of my day job.
 I live stream multiple times per week as part of my job at Adobe.
-I stream live Adobe tutorials regularly to YouTube, Facebook, Twitter/Periscope, and now LinkedIn and Behance as well.
-Since this is what I do for a living I wanted to continue to improve my production values.
+I stream live Adobe tutorials regularly to YouTube, Facebook, Twitter, LinkedIn, and Behance as well.
+Since this is what I do for a living I’m always looking to improve my production values.

-If someone asked me what they needed for a photography studio I would say: you need a good camera and a dependable light source that you can replicate on demand.
-Those are the minimum requirements to a photography studio.
+If someone asked me what they needed for a photography studio I would say: you need a good camera and a dependable light setup that you can replicate on demand.
+Those are the minimum requirements for a photography studio.
 From there it’s a matter of adding the things you want/need to allow you to take better pictures or work more efficiently.

 The same goes for a live streaming setup.
 You would need a computer and a decent internet connection (5mbps up/down minimum).